 She vanishes into obscurity, giving one backward glance before hitching a ride down Des Plaines Avenue in a clambering automobile.
 Or so the imagery surrounding the legendary “Flapper Ghost” of Chicago would lead us to believe in our most fantastical imaginings.

 At 1800 South Harlem Avenue, our fabled Flapper is reported to reenter the scene.¹ That’s Jewish Waldheim Cemetery in suburban Forest Park, her stated stomping grounds for a century of spotty sightings to follow.

-Of course by now, our fair lady is quite dead – a legendary regional ghost of Chicago.
-Yet like many legendary specters from a romanticized time and place, the story of the “Flapper Ghost” takes a nearly formulaic narrative turn.
+Of course, by now, our fair lady is quite dead – a legendary regional ghost of Chicago.
+Yet like many legendary specters from a romanticized time and place, the “Flapper Ghost” story takes a nearly formulaic narrative turn.
 Consider the account documented by Troy Taylor, author of Haunted Illinois: Ghosts and Strange Phenomena of the Prairie State and owner of PrairieGhosts.com:

-The notion of a hitchhiking flapper ghost is clearly romantic and rich with nearly unmistakable urban legend motifs.
-Ignoring the notion of a hitchhiking Flapper Ghost in America’s most infamous city for gangsters, speakeasies and all around 1920s Tom Foolery is admittedly difficult.
+The notion of a hitchhiking flapper ghost is romantic and rich with nearly unmistakable urban legend motifs.
+Ignoring the notion of a hitchhiking Flapper Ghost in America’s most infamous city for gangsters, speakeasies, and all-around 1920s Tom Foolery is admittedly difficult.
 Not to mention, it clearly mirrors the “Vanishing Hitchhiker” urban legend quite closely, which certainly should not be undermined.
 In short, it has the earmarking of a regional urban legend that varies depending on the teller.